 You can use the following when searching for part-time jobs in Japan:

 - Student affairs office at university and school

 - Job advertising in the newspaper and public notice board

-TownWork magazine.
-It is a free magazine that is available anyplace in Japan, like in conbini (convenience store), at the station, etc. There are two types of TownWork magazine.
-Be sure you choose the one has a yellow cover, it is for those who are looking part-time.
+- TownWork magazine.
+It is a free job ads magazine.
+And it is available anyplace in Japan, like in Konbini (convenience store), at the station, etc. There are two types of TownWork magazine.
+Be sure you choose the one that has a yellow cover, which is for part-time job listings.